j178/leetgo/README.md

 ## Advanced Usage

-1. template related
+1. Templates
+   Several fields in leetgo's config file support templating.
+These fields are often suffixed with `_template`.

-   Many configuration of `leetgo` are using Go template，you can use customize template to generate your own filename, code, etc.
+   You can use custom template to generate your own filename, code, etc.

 2. Blocks